max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 **Note**: the above parameters are meant to give you a direction to think in and are in no way an exhaustive list of factors to consider.

-**Example: How do you decide between displaying Facebook’s ‘People You May Know’ feature or an Advertisement in the news feed?**
+**Example: How do you decide between displaying Facebook's 'People You May Know' feature or an Advertisement in the news feed?**

 |  | People you may know | Advertisement  |
 | --- | --- | --- |